realXiaochen/Battle-of-the-hashtags/README.md

     $ redis-server

-Start Celery in another, it runs periodical tasks.
+Start Celery in another, it runs periodical tasks in background.

 Because of rate limit, only one battle/contest will do the counting every 15s.